Rachavaripalem

 Rachavaripalem is a village in Maddipadu mandal in Prakasam district in the state of Andhra Pradesh in India.

 Location

-Rachavaripalem is 20 km from Ongole, 3 km from NH45.
+Rachavaripalem is 20 km from Ongole and 3 km from NH45.
+Three sides of the village are surrounded by the Gundlakamma river.

-It is surrounded by River Gundlakamma on three sides of village.

 Demographics

-As of 2014 India census, Rachavaripalem had a population of 1,292.
-Of 578 Males and 714 Females.
-Having total houses of 551.
+As of 2011 India census, Rachavaripalem had a population of 1,292, with 578 males and 714 females, across 551 houses.